Why Does My Kitten Have Diarrhea?

 Sensitivity to a specific protein or ingredient can cause ongoing loose stools even on a complete diet.

-Young kittens can eat too fast or too much, overwhelming their digestive system and causing loose stools.
+Young kittens can eat too fast or too much, overwhelming their digestive system.

 Household plants, cleaning products, or human foods (onion, garlic, xylitol) can cause sudden diarrhea.

-⚠️ Important: If your kitten's diarrhea contains blood, is accompanied by vomiting, lethargy, or loss of appetite, or has lasted more than 24–48 hours, contact your veterinarian immediately.
+Important: If your kitten’s diarrhea contains blood, is accompanied by vomiting, lethargy, or loss of appetite, or has lasted more than 24–48 hours, contact your veterinarian immediately.
 Kittens dehydrate very quickly and can deteriorate fast.
-For reliable guidance on dehydration in cats, see Cornell Feline Health Center's guide on feline diarrhea.
+For reliable guidance, see Cornell Feline Health Center’s guide on feline diarrhea.

 Kitten Poop Guide: What Color & Consistency Mean

-One of the most practical tools for understanding why does my kitten have diarrhea is knowing what the stool itself is telling you.
-Here's what different colors and textures usually indicate.
+One of the most practical tools for understanding why your kitten has diarrhea is knowing what the stool itself is telling you.
 This is a general reference — your vet is always the best source for a definitive diagnosis.

 Why Raw-Fed Kittens Can Still Get Diarrhea

-Even kittens on a species-appropriate raw diet can experience loose stools — which surprises many owners who ask why does my kitten have diarrhea when they're already feeding what they consider the healthiest diet.
-If you're new to raw feeding, see our guide: 7 Positive Reasons Answering: Can Cats Eat Raw Meat?
+Even kittens on a species-appropriate raw diet can experience loose stools — which surprises many owners who are already feeding what they consider the healthiest diet.
+If you’re new to raw feeding, see our guide: 7 Positive Reasons Answering: Can Cats Eat Raw Meat?

 The most common raw-feeding triggers are too much fat in a single meal, introducing a new protein too quickly, or a rich protein like heart or liver in too large a quantity.
 If your raw-fed kitten suddenly has diarrhea, think back to whether anything changed in the last 24–48 hours.
 The fix is usually simple: temporarily reduce portion size, hold off on richer proteins, and support the gut with one of the natural remedies below.